rednaks/vim-licenceAdd/README.md

 ## Usage

-autoHEADER is able to insert comment block at the head of you source file automatically when you are creating a new file with `vim newfile.py` in console , or `:e new.vim` in vim.
+autoHEADER is able to insert comment block at the head of you source file automatically when you are creating a new file with `vim newfile.py -c 'Licence mit` in console , or `:Licence mit` in vim.

-You can also invoke the function by hand with command `:AutoHeader`
+You can also specify the Email and the User name in `.vimrc`

-By default autoHEADER enables itself the moment vim launches, you can cancel this by adding `let g:autoHEADER_auto_enable=0` to your `.vimrc` file.

-To enable or disable autoHEADER by hand , use `:AutoHeaderEnable` and `:AutoHeaderDisable` .

 ## Config

-1. `g:autoHEADER_auto_enable`
+1. `g:userName`
-    Decide whether autoHEADER will be auto loaded when vim launches, default is 1.
+    Your name, to be used in the licence.
-2. `g:autoHEADER_default_author`
+2. `g:userEmail`
-    The default author name displayed follows _Creation By_ , the default value is your $USER environment varible.
-3. `g:autoHEADER_fill_char_repeat`
-    Repeat of chars on top and at bottom of the comment block.
-    The default value is 80.
+    Your email adress, used in the licence.

 ## Licence